berkeley-gif/coeqwal-data-platform/database/schema/COEQWAL_SCENARIOS_DB_ERD.md

 ├── description          TEXT                       -- Detailed description of the indicator ├── tier_type            VARCHAR NOT NULL           -- 'multi_value' or 'single_value'
 ├── tier_count           INTEGER NOT NULL           -- Number of tier values (1 or 4)
-├── tier_version_id      INTEGER NOT NULL DEFAULT 8 -- FK → version.id (tier family)
+├── tier_version_id      INTEGER NOT NULL DEFAULT 8 -- FK to version.id (tier family)
 ├── is_active            BOOLEAN DEFAULT TRUE
-├── created_at           TIMESTAMP WITH TIME ZONE DEFAULT NOW() ├── created_by           INTEGER NOT NULL DEFAULT coeqwal_current_operator() -- FK → developer.id
+├── created_at           TIMESTAMP WITH TIME ZONE DEFAULT NOW() ├── created_by           INTEGER NOT NULL DEFAULT coeqwal_current_operator() -- FK to developer.id
-├── updated_at           TIMESTAMP WITH TIME ZONE DEFAULT NOW() └── updated_by           INTEGER NOT NULL DEFAULT coeqwal_current_operator() -- FK → developer.id
+├── updated_at           TIMESTAMP WITH TIME ZONE DEFAULT NOW() └── updated_by           INTEGER NOT NULL DEFAULT coeqwal_current_operator() -- FK to developer.id

 Records: 9 tier indicators